-We have prepared this handbook to provide you and your family with helpful information.
-We will work to assure that every student will have a successful educational program in a caring and safe environment.
-Our best wishes to you for an exciting, rewarding and enjoyable experience during these middle school years.
+We have prepared this handbook as an informational tool to provide you and your trailblazers tips on how best to organize and prepare for day to day access & expectations at Gibbs.
+We will work continuously and collaboratively to ensure that every student has a successful educational experience in a safe and caring environment.
+We look forward to an exciting, rewarding and enjoyable year with you and all of our trailblazers.